weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 	- Select **OK**.
 Note how this Mail Exchanger (MX) record appears in the list of DNS records for the XXYYZZa.xxxCustomDomainxxx.xxx domain.
 Leave your DNS Manager window open as you will return to it in a later step in this task.

-	- Switch back to the **Add DNS records** page in the Microsoft 365 admin center by selecting the **Internet Explorer** icon on the taskbar at the bottom of the page and selecting the **Microsoft 365 admin center** tab.
+	- Switch back to the **Add DNS records** page in the Microsoft 365 admin center by selecting the **Edge browser** icon on the taskbar at the bottom of the page and selecting the **Microsoft 365 admin center** tab.

 	- At this point you can either select **Continue** at the bottom of the **Add DNS records** page to verify the MX record that you just added, or you can optionally wait until you have added all three DNS records and then select **Continue** to verify all three records at once. <br/>